Joiry/HSL_Carp/Part_01b.md

 ****

 The `cd` command without any arguments takes you back to your home directory.
-You're no longer in your scratch space and you'd have to navigate back to it as we did before to use it.
+You're no longer in your scratch space and you'd have to navigate back to it as we did before to work in it.
 However, instead of typing out that command again, we can use the shell's *history*.
 The history is a log of the commands you've typed in.

 Use the up arrow key to scroll back through your history until you find:
 (you can use the down arrow key to scroll forward, in case you skip by the command you want)